RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 Y = a + b X (\#eq:slope)
 \end{equation}

 When using cross-references, it is important that the R chunks have simple labels.
-In general, try to keep the names simple but unique, and if possible, avoid punctuation  and just stick to letters.
-Do not use underbars in the names because that will cause an error.
+In general, try to keep the names simple but unique, and if possible, avoid punctuation  and stick to letters.
+Do not use underbars in the labels because that will cause an error.

 ## R projects and file structure

 We can use R Studio to create an R project.
 This means that we can keep all of the files (data, analysis, report, etc) associated with a particular project together.
 To create a project, select 'Click File' -> 'New Project', then select 'empty project', name the project and decide where to save it.
 For instance, a project focused on maternal mortality, may be called 'maternalmortality', and might be saved within a folder of other projects.
+The use of R Projects is 'the only practical convention that creates reliable, polite behavior across different computers or users and over time.' [@whattheyforgot].
+Further, projects are 'neither new, nor unique to R', but are a well-established part of software development.

 Once a project has been created, a new file with the extension '.RProj' will appear in that folder.
 As an example, of a folder with an R Project, an example R Markdown document, and an appropriate file structure is available: https://github.com/RohanAlexander/starter_folder.
 That can be downloaded with: 'Code' -> 'Download ZIP'.

 The main advantage of using an R Project is that we are more easily able to reference other files in a self-contained way.
 That means when others want to reproduce our work, they know that all the file references and structure should not need to be changed.
 It means that files are referenced in relation to where the '.Rproj' file is.
-For instance, instead of reading a csv from, say, `"~/Documents/projects/book/data/"` you can just read it in from `book/data/`.
+For instance, instead of reading a csv from, say, `"~/Documents/projects/book/data/"` you can read it in from `book/data/`.
 It may be that someone else does not have a 'projects' folder, and so the former would not work for them, while the latter would.

 The use of R projects is required to meet the minimal level of reproducibility.
 The use of functions such as `setwd()`, and computer-specific file paths, bind the work to your computer in a way that is not appropriate.